Better-Than-Takeout Shrimp Pad Thai

 Step 4

-Heat 1 tablespoon of oil in a large nonstick skillet or wok over medium-high heat until shimmering (about 30 seconds).
+Heat 1 tablespoon oil in a large skillet or wok over medium-high heat.
+Add the shrimp and cook 1½ to 2 minutes per side, until pink and opaque.
+Remove to a plate.

 Step 5